Welcome

 For the purposes of this project, we're going to keep things pretty simple and start with our new Clean theme.
 But really, this will work with any theme since we're overriding the default fonts with CSS.

-We're going to use the Spicy Rice font for the banner header text, like so:
+We're going to use the Spicy Rice font for the banner header text, so you would add the @import to the Advanced section of the Navigation Bar module, then add the CSS for the banner header to the Custom CSS screen, like so:

 #banner-header { font-family: 'Spicy Rice', cursive; }